sayantn/aes/README.md

 - AES-RV => Requires a Nightly compiler, the `nightly` feature to be enabled and compiling for RISC-V RV64 or RV32 with the `zkne` and `zknd` target-features enabled (performance considerably improves with the `unaligned-scalar-mem` target-feature enabled)
+- AES-PPC => Requires a Nightly compiler, the `nightly` feature to be enabled and compiling for PowerPC (32 or 64-bit) with the `power8-crypto` target feature enabled
 - Software AES => fallback implementation based on Rijmen and Daemen's `optimized` implementation (available on [their website](https://web.archive.org/web/20050828204927/http://www.iaik.tu-graz.ac.at/research/krypto/AES/old/%7Erijmen/rijndael/)).
 - Constant-time Software AES => Much slower than Software AES, but is constant-time, which can be important in some